ncsl/seek/README.md

 # Features
 - [ ] Add Travis.CI testing
 - [ ] Add support for MRICloud running using R-script.
 Possibly convert to Python script.
-- [ ] Create Python pipeline for running everything, or submit PR to Chang Lab's to run SEEG.
 - [ ] Create unit and integration tests using pytest that test: pipeline in both snakemake and Python
 - [ ] Add Docker container for project